 My floor was over 10 years old and it was in bad shape.
 I know that I am going to have to have a new floor eventually but maybe I can put it off for a while by painted the floor.
-I have seen this project done many times from people I follow on Instagram and they have said that it has held up well.
+Seeing this project being done many times from people I follow on Instagram and they have said that it has held up well.
 Even Better Homes and Gardens has shared this project.

 Honestly, the hardest part of the project is figuring out how to paint the pattern.
 I found a great video from Ace Hardware and I recommend watching this video before you start.
 It explains the process better than I can but I want to share some tips I learned from doing this project.

-I really disliked the way dirt would get in the grout space so I filled the space with a flexible grout filler plus I wanted the floors to look smooth.
-You could use premixed grout.
+I really disliked the way dirt would get in the grout space so I filled the space with a flexible grout filler plus I want the floors to look smooth.
+You can use premixed grout.
 I used the flexible filler because that was recommended to me at the store.
 It works well but it takes longer to harden than the package says.
-It took over 24 hours.
+It will take over 24 hours.

 I have painted marble and stone before and the most important step is the primer.
-I love Glidden Gripper Primer because it will adhere to stone so well.
-I purchased mine at the Home Depot and the employee also recommended me using this primer.
+Glidden Gripper Primer will work well because it will adhere to stone so well and this is what is recommended to me.

 I learned something important from Erin at Lemon’s, Lavender, and Laundry.
 After you prime your floors, you need to wait until the primer cures before using your floor paint.
 I waited several days because I wanted the primer to really stick to the floor.

 I highly recommend this painters tape for this project because it doesn’t bleed if you press the tape down well.
-I did as the Ace Hardware video said and painted my lightest color first which was white.
-TIP: I placed a piece of tape on the rows that I was not painting yet so that I would not accidentally paint that row.
+Following the Ace Hardware video, I painted my lightest color first which was white.
+TIP: I place a piece of tape on the rows that I am not painting yet so that I will not accidentally paint that row.

-I painted the other rows with light blue and I placed the piece of tape on the rows that would not be painted.
+I paint the other rows with light blue and place the piece of tape on the rows that will not be painted.